tuck1s/thetucks-com/content/post/fibonacci/index.md

 tags: ['arithmetic', 'linux', 'raspberry pi']

 ---
-Linux includes an arbitrary-precision calculator called [`bc`](https://linux.die.net/man/1/bc) which can achieve interesting results in very few lines.
+Linux includes a bench calculator called [`bc`](https://linux.die.net/man/1/bc), which can achieve interesting arbitrary-precision results in very few lines of "code".
 For ease, this can be embedded in a [here document](https://linux.die.net/abs-guide/here-docs.html):

 _fib.sh_
 ```bash